kubernetes/community/contributors/design-proposals/federation-phase-1.md

 1. Keep the Ubernetes API interface compatible with K8S API as much as possible.
 1. Re-use concepts from K8S as much as possible.
-This reduces customers’ learning curve and is good for adoption.
+This reduces customers' learning curve and is good for adoption.
 Below is a brief description of each module contained in above diagram.

 ## Ubernetes API Server